LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

 Starter Project
 ------------------

-Copy folder examples/performance_lab_stub to  examples/performance_lab,
+To make your life easier, we have put together a project that refers to all the code for all of the experiments you need to run.
+(That's right, we're giving you the code for the *experiments*, but you're going to write some code to run the various experiments and then run for varying sizes of ``n``.)

-so you have your own copy to modify.
+Recreate example project performance_lab_stub in your solution as performance_lab, so you have your own copy to modify.
+You will need to copy into the lab project the file :file:``sorting.cs`` from the example sorting project.

-To make your life easier, there we have put together a project with a build file that refers to all the code for all of the experiments you need to run.
-(That's right, we're giving you the code for the experiments, but you're going to write some code to run the various experiments and then run for varying sizes of ``n``.)
+(An alternative is to recreate the whole sorting project, and reference it from the lab project.)

 Here is the code for the first experiment, to test the performance of linear searching on integer arrays: